 Families and hikers enjoying picnic lunches at the benches scattered around the countryside are not only trying to save money.
 Service in restaurants and cafés can at times be dreadfully slow.
 Popular souvenirs include Gruyère cheese, meringues, and cream but all could be bought easily from most Coop or Migros supermarkets anywhere in Switzerland.

-Gruyères have a number of small hotels and guesthouses.
+Gruyères has a number of small hotels and guesthouses.
 None are exceptional or rank highly on the list of great hotels in Switzerland.
 However, visitors spending the night may have the opportunity to enjoy the historic surroundings in peace and quiet completely foreign to the day-trip visitors.
-Airbnb also made it considerably easier, and cheaper, to book accommodation and adventures in this part of Switzerland.

 Visit Medieval Gruyères Castle in Switzerland